jinpark-pro/developInSwiftFundamentals/README.md

 ##### Restart the Quiz

 - In most personality quizzes, the player goes through all the questions only once.
 After the results have been displayed, players shouldn’t have a way to go back and change previously answered questions to try and achieve a different outcome.
 Unfortunately, the Back button on the result screen implies that they can do that.
-To hide the Back button in the navigation bar, add the following line of code to the bottom of viewDidLoad() for ResultsViewController:

-navigationItem.hidesBackButton = true
+  - To hide the Back button in the navigation bar, add the following line of code to the bottom of viewDidLoad() for `ResultsViewController`: `navigationItem.hidesBackButton = true`

-Instead of changing previous responses, the player should be able to dismiss the results and start with a clean slate.
+- Instead of changing previous responses, the player should be able to dismiss the results and start with a clean slate.
 A tap of the Done button can return to the IntroductionViewController, making it very clear that the quiz is over.
 But at the moment, the Done button doesn't connect to any sort of action.
-You'll need to create an unwind method in the first view controller.
-Add the following to the IntroductionViewController definition:
+- You'll need to create an unwind method in the first view controller.
+Add the following to the `IntroductionViewController` definition: `@IBAction func unwindToQuizIntroduction(segue: UIStoryboardSegue) {}`

-@IBAction func unwindToQuizIntroduction(segue:
+  - Since the app doesn't need to retain or pass back any information when the ResultsViewController is dismissed, you can leave the method body blank.
-UIStoryboardSegue) {
+- In the storyboard, Control-drag from the Done button to the Exit button at the top of the view controller.
+Select the `unwindToQuizIntroductionWithSegue` option that appears in the popover.

-}
+- Now when the player taps the Done button, the unwind segue will dismiss the view controllers that were created after the IntroductionViewController was displayed.
+This includes both the QuestionViewController and the ResultsViewController.